|INTELLIGENT SYSTEMS FOR PATTERN RECOGNITION||INF/01||LEZIONI||48|

 The course introduces students to the analysis and design of advanced machine learning models for modern pattern recognition problems and discusses how to realize advanced applications exploiting computational intelligence techniques.
 The course also presents fundamentals of signal and image processing.
 Particular focus will be given to pattern recognition problems and models dealing with sequential and time-series data.

 The course is targeted at students who are pursuing specializations in Artificial Intelligence and Machine Learning, but it is of interest for data scientist and information retrieval specialists, roboticists and those with a bioinformatics curricula.

-Course examination for students attending the lectures is performed in 3 stages: midterm assignments, a final project and an oral presentation.
-Midterms provide bonus points for the final grade.
+Course examination for students attending the lectures is performed in 2 stages: midterm assignments and an oral presentation.
+Midterms waive the final project.

 Midterm assignments consist in a very short presentation (5 minutes per person) to be given in front of the class, presenting the key/most-interesting aspects of one of the following tasks:

 - A quick and dirty (but working) implementation of a simple pattern recognition algorithm

 - A report concerning the experience of installing and running a demo application realized using available deep learning and machine learning libraries